UnitTestBot/UTBotJava/docs/RD for UnitTestBot.md

 ### Engine process

-`TestCaseGenerator` and `UtBotSymbolicEngine` runs here.
+`TestCaseGenerator` and `UtBotSymbolicEngine` run here.
 Process classpath contains all plugin jars(more precisely - it uses plugin classpath).

 ___Must___ run on JDK, which uses project we analyze.
 Otherwise there will be numerous problems with code analysis, soot, reflection and devirgention of generated code Java API.